 Retirement plan account balances are separated into vested and nonvested components.
-A vested account balance is the amount you keep if you stop working for your employer immediately.
+A vested balance is the amount you keep if you stop working for your employer immediately.
 A nonvested balance is the amount that you become eligible to keep if you continue working for a predetermined amount of time.
 Retirement planning includes both your vested and nonvested account balances.

-Vested Account Balance
+Understanding the Vested Balance

 The amount of money you contribute is immediately vested.
 The amount your employer contributes is generally subject to vesting rules and remains nonvested for a specific period of time.
 Once you've worked for the employer for more than the minimum vesting period, all money contributed to your retirement account becomes vested.

-Impact of Vesting
+Exploring Effects of Vesting Balance

-Your vested account balance belongs to you even if you quit, are fired or retire.
+Your vested balance belongs to you even if you quit, are fired or retire.
 This includes both the amount you contribute yourself and any amounts contributed by your employer that have vested over time.
-You nonvested account balance is lost if you stop working for your employer for any reason.
+Your nonvested account balance is lost if you stop working for your employer for any reason.

-The Internal Revenue Service issues strict guidelines regarding vesting (see Resources).
+The IRS issues strict guidelines regarding vesting.
 Employers are prevented from mandating lengthy vesting periods, and the maximum vesting schedule is set by IRS restrictions.
 Your retirement plan administrator must set provide you with information regarding your vesting period, as well as both your vested and nonvested account balances.

 Vested account balances are shown only in accounts that have some form of employer-provided funding.
 Conversely, for an individual account such as an IRA, your entire account is automatically vested by definition.
 Your IRA statement never shows a vested account balance because your entire account is always vested.

-For an employer-funded account such as a defined benefit plan or 401k with employer match, you generally see a specific period of time, such as three years, before the retirement account becomes fully vested.
+For an employer-funded account such as a defined benefit plan or 401(k) with employer match, you generally see a specific period of time, such as three years, before the retirement account becomes fully vested.
 In more complex plans, the employer may use a sliding scale where additional percentages of the account balance become vested each month of employment.